 You know, like one of those guys that does that.

-And I don't even want to tell you what I've been doing lately to try to add to that, but uh maybe someday I should show.
+And I don't even want to tell you what I've been doing lately to try to add to that, but maybe someday I should show.

-I mean, I've got game used bats and jerseys and balls signed.
+I mean, I've got game-used bats and jerseys and balls signed.

-Just just from being around there all the time as a kid.
+I mean, everything, everything, just from being around there all the time as a kid.

 All right, but let's move on here.